usgs-makerspace/wbeep-viz/README.md

 {prefix: "fas", iconName: "twitter"}
 {}
 ```
-Okay, this is annoying, but as you may have surmised, it is caused the icons coming from a different FontAwesome package
+Okay, this is annoying, but as you may have surmised, it is caused by the icons coming from a different FontAwesome package
 than in the previous example.
 The error notes that it seeking an icon with the prefix 'fas'.
 The prefix 'fas' stands for
-'Font Awesome Solid' which kinda makes sense for icons in the 'free-solid-svg-icons' but not so much for those in the
+'Font Awesome Solid' which kinda makes sense for icons in the 'free-solid-svg-icons' package but not so much for those in
-'free-brands-svg-icons' package.
-But why is it looking for the prefix 'fas' we never told it to do that.
+'free-brands-svg-icons'.
+But why is it looking for the prefix 'fas'?
+We never told it to do that!
 Well, apparently
 this is related to behind-the-scenes coding of the 'FontAwesomeIcon' component which, you may remember, we wired our imported
 icon to in the last step of our work in 'main,js'.
 ```// Enable the FontAwesomeIcon component globally